Programme overview

 In this practical, field-based programme, you will develop the skills required to become a competent, informed, and reflective early childhood teacher who is committed to young children and their learning and development.

-You can earn while you learn, by working at least 12 hours a week in an early childhood centre from semester 2 of your degree, plus spending 2 days a week on campus where you will learn to relate your teaching practice to theory.
-Teaching staff are always on hand to provide pastoral care, and there are also numerous student support services available on campus.
+You can earn while you learn, by working at least 12 hours a week in an early childhood centre from the beginning of your degree, plus spending 2 days a week on campus, where you will learn to relate your teaching practice to theory.
+Our staff are always on hand to provide pastoral care, and there are also numerous student support services available on campus.

-You will also experience a range of practicum placements at other early childhood centres for 22 weeks over three years.
+You'll also experience a range of practicum placements through 10 week placements at your own early childhood centre and 12 week placements at our designated early childhood centre over three years.
 When you graduate, you'll be eligible to become a registered teacher in Aotearoa New Zealand.

 Highlights